 While that still may not sound like a lot right now, that means the number of products containing Mirai are growing.
 So consider unplugging your device at least once a week.

 "It's easy to get rid of this, by just turning off the device, turning it back and rebooting the device," says Jerry Irvine, chief information officer of Prescient Solutions in Chicago, Ill.
 "The bot gets deleted.
-However because this malware is going out on the internet so much they're suggesting it woube minimum number of seconds be infected if not change user id and password and add some level of encryption."
+However because this malware is going out on the internet so much they're suggesting it would be just a minimum number of seconds before it was infected again, especially if you're not changing the user id and password, and adding some level of encryption."

 Encryption for IoT devices is tricky as you can't install encryption software directly onto your smart light bulb or speaker.
 What you can do, however, is make sure you're updating your system software regularly.